-Upcoming support changes for Date-Enabled and Numeric 2 Classifications
+Support changes for Date-Enabled and Numeric 2 Classifications

 Updated May 28, 2019

 The ability to import Numeric 2 and Date-Enabled classifications has been removed from the codebase.
-This change will take effect with the July 2019 Maintenance Release.
+This change took effect with the July 2019 Maintenance Release.
 If you have Numeric or Date-Enabled columns in your import file, those cells will be silently ignored, and any other data within that file will be imported as normal.

 Existing classifications can still be exported through the standard classification workflow, and will continue to be available in reporting.

-Upcoming change to Report Total calculations
+Change to Report Total calculations

 Updated July 9, 2019